 Winter doesn’t mess with the Lower Mainland all too often.
 But when it does, our maintenance efforts go beyond the standard plowing and sanding of highways.
 Our attention is also drawn skyward to the cables on the Alex Fraser Bridge and Port Mann Bridge.

 Snow and ice can build up around the cables that support the bridges, becoming a safety hazard to traffic below if left to freeze, melt and potentially fall.
-To combat the risk, we developed cable collar systems that prevent snow and ice from forming and falling.
+To combat the risk, we developed cable collar systems as a mitigation measure to reduce snow and ice forming and falling.

 How it Works

 During a winter event, Rope Access Technicians (affectionately known as RATS) release the collars from the top of the cables – manually by rope access on the Alex Fraser Bridge, or remotely, as is the case with the Port Mann Bridge.
 The collars, which are basically chains that fit around the bridge cables, remove snow and ice as they move down the length of the cables.
 Think of the collars as specially-designed scrapers.
 It takes a collar under a minute to travel to the bottom of the cable; times vary due to the different lengths of the cables.

 See what a collar drop looks like on the Alex Fraser Bridge: